 Upon regaining consciousness, the effects and symptoms are often similar to that of a traumatic brain injury, depending on severity of the injury.
 More severe anoxic brain injuries may leave the patient in a vegetative state.

 For legal help with anoxic brain injury due to medical malpractice, contact McDermott Law, LLC.
-Our skilled nervous system disability lawyers can assist you in getting the compensation you deserve.
+Our expert lawyers team at McDermott Law, LLC, including our skilled nervous system disability lawyers, can assist you in getting the compensation you deserve.

 Anoxic and Hypoxic Brain Injury, Shepherd Center, https://www.shepherd.org/patient-programs/brain-injury/about/types-of-brain-injury/anoxic-hypoxic-brain-injury